Actitis

-Actitis is a small genus of waders, comprising just two very similar bird species.
+Actitis is a small genus of waders, comprising two similar bird species.

 Taxonomy

 The genus Actitis was introduced in 1811 by the German zoologist Johann Illiger.
 The genus name is from Ancient Greek aktites, "coast-dweller" from akte, "coast".
 The type species is the common sandpiper.
-The genus is sister to the genus Tringa that contains the shanks and the tattlers.
+The genus is sister to the genus Tringa, which contains the shanks and the tattlers.